2018 Cleveland Indians season

 The 2018 Cleveland Indians season was the 118th season for the franchise.
 It was the sixth season under the leadership of manager Terry Francona and third under general manager Mike Chernoff.
 The Indians played all of their home games at Progressive Field in Cleveland, Ohio.
 This was the last season in which the Indians logo Chief Wahoo was used on uniforms or on stadium signs.
-They won their third straight American League Central title before being swept by the defending World Series champion Houston Astros in the 2018 American League Division Series.
-Due to the Indians losing to the Astros, the Indians became the 5th team in MLB history to have a 70 year title drought.
+They won their third straight American League Central title before being swept by the defending World Series champion Houston Astros in the ALDS.
+Due to the Indians losing to the Astros, the Indians became the fifth team in MLB history to have a 70-year title drought.